 About Tutu Puoane

 Singer Tutu Puoane is from Antwerp but has South African roots.
+In 2001 Puoane graduated from the University of Cape Town and moved to Europe.
+After studying in The Hague she now lives and works in Antwerp (B).
 She is a fixture in the jazz landscape and has worked with many of the big names in the Belgian and international jazz scene.
 She has 7 albums to her name, and at least as many original productions, which often blend European, American and South Africa traditions.
-She has just been touring with her Joni Mitchell project, and has previously worked with Brussels Jazz Orchestra for the album Mama Africa (2011), which was critically acclaimed and won a South African Music Award.
+She has previously worked with Brussels Jazz Orchestra for Writing Billie, New York City of Jazz and the album Mama Africa (2011), which was critically acclaimed and won a South African Music Award.

-The CD We Have A Dream was released in February 2018.
+The album We Have A Dream was released in February 2018 at SoulFactory Records.

 In coproduction with deSingel (Antwerp) and in partnership with Amnesty International.